Jugend (magazine): History

-George Hirth founded the journal in 1896 to launch a new cultural renaissance in Munich.
+Georg Hirth founded the journal in 1896 to launch a new cultural renaissance in Munich.
 From the start, he intended the magazines to be collectible, and therefore distinct.
 In the first seven volumes, he featured more than 250 artists, the vast majority unknown.
 After the First World War, the magazine went out of style with young artists.
 Among its regular contributors was Bruno Paul.